Fundraising in Texas House races signals a wildly competitive contest for control of the chamber

 A number of individual Democratic members are also spearheading groups to flip the House.
 One Texas, which is associated with San Antonio Rep. Trey Martinez Fischer, entered the final weeks of the battle with $369,000 in the bank.

+In addition to Forward Majority, another national outside group, Everytown for Gun Safety Action Fund, has committed over $2.2 million to flipping the Texas House, targeting Republicans over inaction after the state’s string of mass shootings in recent years.

-The Republican side is more nebulous, though three state-based groups dedicated to defending the majority — Leading Texas Forward, the House GOP Caucus political action committee and the Associated Republicans of Texas — raised $1.7 million combined from early July through Sept.
+The Republican side of the funding war is more nebulous, though three state-based groups dedicated to defending the majority — Leading Texas Forward, the House GOP Caucus political action committee and the Associated Republicans of Texas — raised $1.7 million combined from early July through Sept.
 24. There is $3 million in the bank across the three outfits.

 Still, Republicans have ample additional sources if it comes to that.
 Texans for Lawsuit Reform, the powerful tort reform player that mostly backs Republicans, is sitting on $15.5 million in the bank.
 Gov. Greg Abbott has vowed to be a leading figure in defending the House, and while his campaign only spent modestly helping candidates during the most recent period, it is expected to ratchet up its activity in the final weeks before the election.